Yon sitwèb ofisyèl pou gouvènman ameriken an

 Step 1: AWN System InformationStep 2: AWN System SOPsStep 3: Messaging TemplatesStep 4: Training and System Test InformationStep 5: Exercises

 It will take approximately two hours to complete all five steps.
-The exact timeframe is dependent on the user's familiarity with their agency's alerts, warnings, and notifications program.
+The exact timeframe is dependent on your familiarity with your agency's alerts, warnings, and notifications program.

-Once started, the user's responses to the steps are stored in their browser for 14 days.
-This allows them to stop and return to completing the plan.
+Once started, your responses to the steps are stored in your browser for 14 days.
+This allows you to stop and return to completing the plan.

 Note: Clearing your browser cache will remove your entries.

 The complex nature of Alerts, Warnings and Notifications programs can often make it difficult to clearly explain to Alert Originators the mechanisms available and how to access each system.
 Having a clear breakdown of the differences between the communication pathways and key contact information can be critical to sending effective and timely life-saving alerts during an incident or disaster.
-It is encouraged that this information be available during onboarding and refresher training in chart form for easy reference.
+It is encouraged that this information be available during onboarding and refresher training for all employees using alerting platforms.

 A. User Information